'Smallville' Actress Charged With Sex Trafficking

 Actress Allison Mack was arrested on Friday morning and charged with recruiting women into an empowerment group that functioned as a sex trafficking operation.

-Mack, 35, "recruited women to join what was purported to be a female mentorship group," said Richard P. Donoghue, United States Attorney for the Eastern District of New York, in a written statement.
+Mack, 35, "recruited women to join what was purported to be a female mentorship group," said Richard P. Donoghue, U.S. attorney for the Eastern District of New York, in a written statement.
 "Victims were then exploited, both sexually and for their labor, to the defendants' benefit."

 Prosecutors allege that Mack was involved in the scheme with Keith Raniere, the leader of "NXIVM" (pronounced "Nex-ee-um").
-Promoted as a self-help group, the organization offers expensive courses that have in the past attracted support from high profile people including Richard Branson.
+Promoted as a self-help group, the organization offers expensive courses that have in the past attracted support from high-profile people including Richard Branson.
 Former members describe NXIVM as a "cult."

 In March, Raniere was arrested on sex-trafficking charges.
-The 57-year-old is accused of forming and leading a secret group within NXIVM called "DOS," an acronym derived from a Latin phrase that loosely translates to "Lord/Master of the Obedient Female Companions" or "The Vow."
+The 57-year-old is accused of forming and leading a secret group within NXIVM called DOS, an acronym derived from a Latin phrase that loosely translates to "Lord/Master of the Obedient Female Companions" or "The Vow."

 According to a complaint against Raniere, naked "slaves" were branded with a cauterizing pen in their pelvic region while another slave filmed it.
-The process could take between twenty and thirty minutes and left women with a mark that bore his initials.
+The process could take between 20 and 30 minutes and left women with a mark that bore his initials.

 Raniere also allegedly preferred thin women and forced his slaves to have low-calorie diets, according to the document.
 If they disobeyed, they were forced to wear fake udders on their chests while others called them derogatory names.

-Federal prosecutors in the statement said that "Raniere stood alone at the top of the pyramid" which only consisted of women.
+Federal prosecutors in the statement said that "Raniere stood alone at the top of the pyramid," which only consisted of women.
 But the actress played a big role.
 "Mack is one of the women in the first level of the pyramid immediately below Raniere."

 Before joining DOS, women were required to give collateral, such as nude photos or sensitive information on family members, which would later be used to prevent them from telling anyone about the group or leaving it.